 Best Time to Visit Gangotri: May to October

 Peak Season: May to June & September to October

 At a distance of 98 km from Uttarkashi, 242 km from Dehradun, 264 km from Rishikesh, 288 km from Haridwar and 483 km from Delhi, Gangotri is a popular pilgrimage town in Uttarkashi district of Uttarakhand.
 It is situated at an altitude of 3100 m in the Garhwal Himalayan Range on the banks of the holy Bhagirathi River.
-It is one of the best pilgrimage sites in Uttarakhand state and also one of the most popular Places to visit in Uttarakhand.
+It is one of the best pilgrimage sites in India and also one of the most popular Places to visit in Uttarakhand.